1Deterministic/1D-Sync/README.md

     Don't schedule its initialization to the root user, this can affect system folders if some destination parameter was mistaken.

 * **Windows**:
     You can schedule its initialization creating a **.bat** file in the `Startup` folder of your user.
+You can run the file `windows-startup.bat` that will copy the project to folder `.1dsync` inside your user folder (you can hide it if you want) and will execute with the system initialization.

-For instance, the file
+    You can also do it manually.
+For instance, create the file
     ```
     C:\Users\User\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup\1dsync.bat
     ```